-These lectures cover what are basic accounting terms, users of accounting information, accounting equation, preparing financial statements and analyzing business transactions.
+These video lectures cover basic accounting terms, users of accounting information, accounting equation, preparing financial statements and analyzing business transactions can be found in basic financial accounting course and CPA exam lessons.
+Browse from menu above

 The purpose of accounting is to provide decision makers with relevant and reliable information to help them make better decisions.
 Examples include information for people making investments, loans, and business plans.